Jurien Bay

 Jurien Bay lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Jurien Bay's population is estimated at around 2,262 as of November 2025.
-This reflects an increase of 277 people (14.0%) since the 2021 Census, which reported a population of 1,985 people.
-The change is inferred from the resident population of 2,188 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4.3 persons per square kilometer.
-Jurien Bay's growth of 14.0% since the 2021 census exceeded the SA4 region (9.4%) and the national average, marking it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Jurien Bay as of Feb 2026 is around 2,306.
+This reflects an increase of 321 people since the 2021 Census, which reported a population of 1,985 people.
+The change is inferred from the resident population of 2,188 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 72 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4.4 persons per square kilometer.
+Jurien Bay's growth rate of 16.2% since the 2021 census exceeded the SA4 region's 9.9% and the national average, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by interstate migration contributing approximately 47.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth is projected for locations outside of capital cities.
-The Jurien Bay statistical area (Lv2) is expected to grow by 367 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Anticipating future population dynamics, an above median population growth of Australia's non-metropolitan areas is projected for Jurien Bay, with the area expected to grow by 369 persons to 2041 reflecting a total increase of 15.9% over the 17 years.

 Frequently Asked Questions - Population